NVIDIA/NeMo-Curator/examples/classifiers/README.md

 ## Text Classification

-The Python scripts in this directory demonstrate how to run classification on your text data with each of these 4 classifiers:
+The Python scripts in this directory demonstrate how to run classification on your text data with each of these 5 classifiers:

 - Domain Classifier
 - Quality Classifier
 - AEGIS Safety Models
 - FineWeb Educational Content Classifier
+- Type of Speech Classifier

 For more information about these classifiers, please see NeMo Curator's [Distributed Data Classification documentation](https://docs.nvidia.com/nemo-framework/user-guide/latest/datacuration/distributeddataclassification.html).